hangyu94/Ada-CM/README.md

 ## Dataset setup

 Please download the dataset from [RAF-DB](http://www.whdeng.cn/raf/model1.html) website and change the root to your path.
+The splits of different-class labeled data are listed below.
+For example, for the case of 100 labels, the labeled training set consists of 10 faces annotated with fear and 15 faces annotated with other expressions.
+More details could be found in the supplementary material, which will be available later at CVF website.

 <table align="center">
     <tr>